Karanjot-singh/Making-Emojis-More-Predictable/README.md

-# IMDb Movie Rating Predictor ML Project
+# Making Emojis More Predictable

 by **Karan Abrol**, **Karanjot Singh** and **Pritish Wadhwa**, Natural Language Processing (CSE546) under the guidance of **Dr. Shad Akhtar** from **Indraprastha Institute of Information Technology, Delhi**.